310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}
 {% bubble Kanata past%}
-mrm~ you will Bite your tongue if you Talk while running, chiaki.
+mm~ you will Bite your tongue if you Talk while running, chiaki.

 {% endbubble %}
 {% bubble Chiaki past%}